How do we Control Oil During the Summer? Plus my very first ever book review.

 is no scientific evidence that coconut oil alone can effectively be used as a

-But fewer benefit than is worth taking the risk.
-There are better ways to get your skin clear
+sunscreen.
+There are better ways to keep your skin clear

 and healthy.